 Symptoms include a fever, cough, shortness of breath, extreme fatigue and loss of taste and smell.
 Many also report abdominal pains, diarrhoea and vomiting, headaches and discolouration of the fingers and toes.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, the obese, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as 2 days after infection or as long as 14 days.

-Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
-In this case, this includes not putting them in situations where they could become infected by the virus without taking adequate control measures.
+Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, not exposing them to unnecessary risk.
+In this case, this includes not putting workers in situations where they could become infected by the virus without taking adequate control measures.

 What should you do as an employer?

-Most importantly, follow the Government guidance.
+Most importantly, follow the government guidance.
 Review work processes to see if any can be adapted to better safeguard staff, eg using more online tools or remote working.
-The latest government advice remains to work from home where possible.
-Where employees are working from home, see the Working from Home Toolkit. and your Homeworkers topic for general advice including a Line Managers Guide.
+Where employees are working from home, see the Working from Home Toolkit. and your Homeworkers topic for general advice including a Line Manager Guide.

 If you have staff in the workplace, review your Covid-secure procedures.
-How are you encouraging and enforcing social distancing?
+How are you encouraging and enforcing measures to control transmission of the virus?
 As well as our range of updated Covid Secure features, it is worth referring to the Coronavirus return to work risk assessment — completed example and the new Coronavirus (Covid-19) Face Coverings at Work Policy.
 Remember, you can call the advice line if you need more specific advice.

-Review your other HS policies in view of the pandemic.
-First Aid, DSE, RIDDOR, homeworkers, lone workers, risk assessments, etc will all be affected.
-See, for example, the changes in Reporting COVID-19 under RIDDOR.
-The HSE has also updated its guidance on health and medical surveillance during coronavirus.
+Review your HS policies in view of the pandemic.
+First aid, DSE, RIDDOR, homeworkers, lone workers, risk assessments, etc will all be affected.
 See the Factsheet on managing a suspected or confirmed Covid-19 outbreak for step-by-step advice.
-You may wish to consider the Government’s offer of free workplace testing for organisations with more than 10 employees who are coming into the workplace.

 Ensure that at least one person is responsible for keeping abreast of developments from the UK Government and the NHS.
 Their responsibility should extend to communicating any developments to management and the rest of the organisation.

 Encourage staff to stay healthy by communicating how to avoid infection and the latest hygiene advice.
-Consider what initiatives you can suggest to maintain mental health and wellbeing during lockdown.
+Consider what initiatives you can suggest to maintain mental health and wellbeing.
 See the features Managing stress during the pandemic and Mental health — staying sane at work during the Covid crisis.

-Provide staff with up-to-date information on the coronavirus vaccine and consider your policies around time off to receive the vaccine: Should employers provide time off for vaccines?
+Provide staff with up-to-date information on the coronavirus vaccine and consider your policies around time off to receive the vaccine.
 Consider how you will manage staff who decline to have the vaccine or are advised against it for medical reasons.
+See the feature Can staff refuse testing and vaccines?
+Will you be testing at work?
+See the In-house Covid-19 Testing Policy.

 Keep communicating.
 Constant communication with your employees is critical at times of change and will maintain morale, especially if they are working remotely: see our feature Team health in remote working.
 Review how you will contact people, and decide on the best methods of telling staff about changes that affect them.
 Don’t forget suppliers and other stakeholders who may be affected by your organisation’s activities.
 Download our editable Employee Factsheet on the coronavirus.